Recording Your Voice in the Browser — A Step-by-Step Guide and What to Actually Listen For | MusicalBoard

 To stop recording, click the mic button again.
 The playback button will become active at that point.

-Left to right: mic, monitor, monitor level, play/pause, download.
+Left to right: mic, monitor, monitor level, play/pause, upload, download, delete.
 Click or drag anywhere on the progress bar to jump to that point.

-Hit the play button to hear what you just recorded.
+Hit the play button to hear your take — whether you captured it in Step 3 or brought it in via Step 4.
 You can click or drag anywhere on the progress bar to jump straight to that moment.
 The timestamp displays in minutes:seconds.milliseconds format, so finding a specific section you want to re-examine is pretty easy.

 The mic disables during playback.
 If you want to record again after listening, stop or let playback finish, then re-enable the mic.
 Starting a new recording will overwrite the previous take.